For investors, there are several key advantages to investing in impact bonds.

 We do not support a refinancing-only strategy, and, in fact, qualify it as greenwashing.
 We are surprised to see frameworks with long look-back periods still receiving positive qualifications from second party opinion providers.
 These second party opinion providers judge impact bond frameworks based on their intended use of proceeds, the processes for project selection and allocation, and proposed impact reporting.
 Apparently, though, they do not consider the lack of additionality.

-We hope that issuers and second party opinion providers (re)adopt a requirement for a look-back period of a maximum of one year so that these impact bonds do exactly what they are aimed for: to bring about positive change.
+We hope that issuers and second party opinion providers (re)adopt a requirement for a look-back period of a maximum of two years (preferably one year) prior to the issuance date, so that these impact bonds do exactly what they are aimed for: to bring about positive change.

 Additionality can also relate to two kinds of activities.
 First, to finance new green activities that the issuer will finance with the proceeds from the bond.
 Second, to finance already existing activities that qualify as green under the framework.
 We are referring to the latter category in this article.